splanck/vc/docs/optimization.md

 See the [documentation index](README.md) for a list of all available pages.

 The optimizer in **vc** operates on the intermediate representation (IR).
-Seven passes are currently available and are executed in order:
+Eight passes are currently available and are executed in order:
 1. **Alias analysis** – assigns alias sets to memory operations.
 2. **Constant propagation** – replaces loads of variables whose values are known constants with immediate constants.